nvh95/jest-preview/website/blog/2022-05-03-automatic-mode/index.md

 <!-- Draft -->

-We are so happy to annouce that we are launching Jest Preview Automatic Mode.
+We are so happy to annouce that we are launching Jest Preview **Automatic Mode**.
 In this mode, you don't have to trigger the `preview.debug()` function by yourself.
 Jest Preview automatically preview the UI of your app whenever Jest tests fail

 Insert image